-Stop the exercise if you become overly fatigued or develop chest pain or shortness of breath; discuss the symptoms with your doctor or schedule an appointment for evaluation.
+- Stop the exercise if you become overly fatigued or develop chest pain.
+Discuss the symptoms with your doctor, or schedule an appointment for evaluation.

 If you experience pain:

-Don't ignore it.
-If you have chest pain or pain anywhere else in the body, do not allow the activity to continue.
-Performing an activity while in pain may cause stress or damage to the joints.
+- Don't ignore it.
+If you have chest pain or pain anywhere else in the body, do not continue the activity.
+Performing an activity while in pain may stress or damage the joints.

 Stop exercising and call your doctor if you have any of the following symptoms: